jgribble2/Python_Data_Project/README.md

    - Python is a versatile skill highly demanded across all three roles, but especially within data scientist and engineer roles.

 ### 2. How are in-demand skills trending for data scientists?
    - To find how skills are trending for data scientists, I filtered data scientists positions and grouped the skills by the month of the job posting.
-This got me the top five skills of data scientists by month, showing how popular certain skills were
+This got me the top five skills of data scientists by month, showing how popular certain skills were.
    - View my notebook with detailed steps in the 3.3_Skills_Trend.ipynb section!

 Data Visualization: